antonlogvinenko/rust-by-example/README.md

 	* Specific types
 		* In generic traits, default type parameter, e.g. `<T=i32>`
 		* In `impl`s, specific types in place of generics
-* How many instances
+* Parameterized traits: how many instances?
-  * associated type - hiding generic parameter
+  * associated type - hiding generic parameter (single instance)
-  * specific orphan rule for generic traits
+  * specific orphan rule for generic traits (multiple instances)
 * Special interesting cases:
   * Replace type parameter with specific type in `impl` block and implement method/trait for specific parametrization of the type
   * Set restrictions for a type parameter in `impl` block and implement method/trait for a subset of types described by restrictions